-- 1) Sequential extractions of sediment-bound P pools to quantify both the quantify and form of P in Colorado River sediments, - 2) P sorption assays with backwater, channel margin, and main channel Colorado River sediments to determine EPCs of Colorado River sediments, and - 3) Targeted sediment incubations under varying pH and dissolved oxygen conditions that will aim to quantify the controls on sediment P cycling (uptake and/or release).
+- 1) Sequential extractions of sediment-bound P pools to quantify both the quantity and form of P in Colorado River sediments, - 2) P sorption assays with backwater, channel margin, and main channel Colorado River sediments to determine EPCs of Colorado River sediments, and - 3) Targeted sediment incubations under varying pH and dissolved oxygen conditions that will aim to quantify the controls on sediment P cycling (uptake and/or release).

-Sequential extractions and P sorption assays will be done on riverine sediments following the methods of Wildman and Hering (2011) at long term Sonde sites where GPP estimates have been made including: the Colorado River at Lees Ferry, the Colorado River near river mile 33 (gage 09383050), the Colorado River upstream of the Little Colorado River (gage 09383100), the Colorado River near Phantom Ranch, the Colorado River upstream of National (gage 09404120), the Colorado River upstream of Diamond Creek, the Paria River at Lees Ferry, and in the Little Colorado River near the mouth (gage 09402300).
-Sediment incubation experiments will be done at fewer locations-comparing sediments from the Colorado River at Lees Ferry, the Colorado River near the mouth.
+Sequential extractions and P sorption assays will be done on riverine sediments following the methods of Wildman and Hering (2011) at long term Sonde sites where GPP estimates have been made including: the Colorado River at Lees Ferry, the Colorado River near river mile 33 (gage 09383050), the Colorado River upstream of the LCR (gage 09383100), the Colorado River near Phantom Ranch, the Colorado River upstream of National (gage 09404120), the Colorado River upstream of Diamond Creek, the Paria River at Lees Ferry, and in the LCR near the mouth (gage 09402300).
+Sediment incubation experiments will be done at fewer locations-comparing sediments from the Colorado River at Lees Ferry, the Colorado River upstream of Diamond Creek, the Paria River at Lees Ferry and the LCR near the mouth.